-Research topics in BFA aim to better understand the biological mechanisms underlying human adaptation to environmental and/or internal perturbations (endocrine, metabolic or genetic inputs) in physiological or physiopathological contexts.
+The Unit of Functional and Adaptive Biology (BFA) is one of the Research Units present on the Paris Rive Gauche Campus of the University Paris Diderot.
+The BFA unit conducts research in Integrative Biology.
+Research topics in BFA aim to better understand the biological mechanisms underlying human adaptation to environmental and/or internal perturbations (endocrine, metabolic or genetic inputs) in physiological or pathophysiological contexts.
 Current research topics include five main scientific domains: Nutrition, Degenerative pathologies and aging, Reproduction, Toxicology, Computational Modeling.
 Investigations rely on a wide array of methodologies ranging from cellular, biochemical, molecular and computer-based approaches to non-invasive analysis of physiological parameters.

 The unit, UMR 8251 CNRS – Paris Diderot, is composed of 8 research teams among which, 2 constitute the ERL INSERM U1133.
 BFA comprises 44 researchers with teaching duties and full time researchers, 4 clinicians and 33 engineers, technicians and administrative assistants.
 There are also about 50 non-permanent staff (PhD students and postdoctoral fellows/contracts) and trainees.
 The Director is Jean-Marie Dupret and the deputy director is Joëlle Cohen-Tannoudji, both professors at University Paris Diderot.